tomviner/exploring-unittesting-talk/reveal.js/talk-features.md

 ## pytest fixtures

 - benefits over `unittest.TestCase.setUp`
     - no need to use a class
-    - run only when required - use
+    - run only when required
     - `autouse=True` if you really want to always run
     - able to separate setUp tasks into multiple fixtures.
     - with TestCase you must group by common setUp, with pytest you can group by related tests
     - reusable beyond a single class, possibly even share between projects

+## An example about testing a spellchecker

 ---

 ## happy path: asserting the expected truth
 unittest

-    # unittest
     self.assertTrue
     self.assertEqual
     self.assertIsNotNone
     self.assertGreaterEqual

+    # handy
     self.assertAlmostEqual
     self.assertItemsEqual
-    # self.assertRegexpMatches(text, regexp)
+    self.assertRegexpMatches(text, regexp)
-    # self.assertDictContainsSubset(subset, full)
+    self.assertDictContainsSubset(subset, full)

+    # per type
+    self.assertMultiLineEqual
+    self.assertListEqual

     # make more with addTypeEqualityFunc(type, function)

 nose

-Note secret: you can use them with other frameworks!

-    nose.tools.assert_greater_equal(result, expected)

     nose.tools.ok_
     nose.tools.eq_

+    nose.tools.assert_greater_equal(result, expected)

+Note: Secret: you can use them with other frameworks!

 pytest